 The fund is set up to help and assist in the following situations:

-Scholarships for children of Police Officers
+- Scholarships for children of law enforcement officers

-Help support youth activities throughout Broward County
+- Help support youth activities in Broward County